 Define your own base view classes that implement IViewModelContainer<T>.

 There is a fourth option.
 MvcFluentHtml contains a set of classes, ConventionModelViewPage<T>, ConventionModelViewUserControl<T> and ConventionModelViewMasterPage<T>.
 These classes apply some default behaviors.
-These behaviors operate on certain model attributes, which are also part of MvcFluentHtml MvcContrib.
+These behaviors operate on certain model attributes, which are also part of MvcContrib.

 So given this model: